EthanRosenthal/blog/_posts/2014-09-09-festival-chatter-part2.md

 And while this question seems simple to answer, there are many reasons this blog post is so long.
 To start, we do not even have a decent definition of the question!

 What does it mean for an artist to be the most popular as measured by tweets?
 For now, let's work off of the oldest rule of PR: "Any publicity is good publicity".
-In that case, we shall rank band popularity by the number of tweets that mention each artist.
+In that case, we shall rank band popularity simply by the number of tweets that mention each artist.
 Let's try to do this and see what happens.

 ## Of Pythons and Pandas